1988 United States Senate election in Florida

 The 1988 United States Senate election in Florida was held on November 8, 1988.
 Incumbent Democratic U.S. Senator Lawton Chiles decided to retire instead of seeking a fourth term.
-Republican Connie Mack III won the open seat, becoming the first Republican to hold this seat since Reconstruction.
+Republican Connie Mack III won the open seat, becoming the first Republican to hold this seat since Reconstruction in 1875.

+Chiles would later run successfully for Governor of Florida in 1990 and 1994.

 Democratic primary

+Incumbent U.S. Senator Lawton Chiles announced in December 1987, that he would not seek reelection.

+Former Governor Reubin Askew announced his candidacy and was regarded as a likely nominee, but withdrew stating that he was tired of campaigning and did not like fundraising.